As I write, it’s the first day of summer and a scorcher here in Northern Colorado—103F. But, it’s a dry heat—only 10% humidity.

 3. Don’t despair if you’ve accidentally bent the aluminum fins on the rear of the unit.
 Use a handy A/C fin-straightening comb to realign those fins.

-Best Inexpensive: My pick for best inexpensive window air conditioner is this Frigidaire 5, 000 BTU Mini-Compact Air Conditioner.
+Best Inexpensive: My pick for best inexpensive window air conditioner is this Frigidaire 5,000 BTU Mini-Compact Air Conditioner.
 Ideal for a smaller space, like a bedroom, it’s a little workhorse.
-You can opt for the purchase price to include “expert set-up” (about $150 total—air conditioner and set-up) so that once it arrives, a certified handyman comes to your home and sets it up in the window and gets it up and running, pronto!
+You can opt for the purchase price to include “expert set-up,” so that once it arrives, a certified handyman comes to your home and sets it up in the window and gets it up and running, pronto!

 EXPERT ANSWERS TO THE TOP THREE DILEMMAS: